russpowers/mocha-as-generated/README.md

-# Generator & Promise-Returning Tests for Mocha
+# Generator Tests for Mocha

 So you really like Mocha.
 But you also really like generators & promises.
 And you'd like to see support in Mocha for the promise-returning test style found in Buster and others, i.e. stuff like